Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 How can I start an item?
 ------------------------

 Items can be started from the Open queue.
 To start an item click on the blue "Start" button.
-Anyone with access to your project workstreams can start an item, however once an item is finished, the work can be accepted or rejected.
+Anyone with access to your workstreams can start an item, however once an item is finished, the work can be accepted or rejected.
 Items in the top 3 priority levels or with 0 dice value are able to be started.

 ![](/images/start-f.png)